-In 1996, Paul G. Allen obtained an option to purchase the Seattle Seahawks and launched a campaign to win public support for a new world-class football/soccer stadium and exhibition center.
+In 1996, Paul G. Allen obtained an option to purchase the Seattle Seahawks and launched a campaign to win public support for a new world-class football/ soccer stadium and exhibition center.
 Six years later, the dream became reality as the Seahawks opened the 2002 preseason against the Indianapolis Colts in new Seahawks Stadium, renamed Qwest Field on June 2, 2004.
 Sounders FC hosted their inaugural MLS regular season match at Qwest Field on March 19, 2009, defeating the New York Red Bulls 3-0.
 After seven seasons, the field was renamed CenturyLink Field on June 23, 2011.
 Following nine successful seasons as CenturyLink Field, the stadium was once again renamed to Lumen Field on November 19, 2020.
-The facility, built atop the site of the Kingdome, is not only home to the Seahawks and Sounders FC, but accommodates many levels of soccer competition, including Major League Soccer, amateur, international, World Cup and collegiate soccer.
+The facility, built atop of the site of the Kingdome, is not only home to the Seahawks and Sounders FC, but the stadium accommodates many levels of soccer competition, including Major League Soccer, amateur, international, World Cup and collegiate soccer.

 Facts & Figures

 - 63 restrooms (799 toilets/364 urinals) – twice as many as the Kingdome

 - 1,400 seats for people with disabilities and their companions – compared to 70 at the Kingdome